I challenged myself to go a full year without social media in March 2021.

 The adage that “ignorance is bliss” did play true here and, honestly, I really like this bubble I’ve created.
 It’s free of external judgment and I no longer seek virtual validation of my opinions.

 With all these changes, my mind was also clearer.
 I was more intentional, and with that, a better person for my family.
-No longer did I ignore a beautiful moment where my daughter is dancing in front of me because I was busy reading some article or editing a picture.
+No longer did I ignore a beautiful moment when my daughter is dancing in front of me because I was busy reading an article or editing a picture.
 I took incredible in-the-moment pictures because I wasn’t worrying about how it would look when I posted them.
 My conversations with my wife were so much more creative, aspirational and exciting as we moved away from discussing current events and topical news.
-I felt much more present in the moment.
+I felt much more present.

 Stay without social media or return to the apps?